With her 2022 crossing of Lake Superior, Liz became the third person (ALL LADIES), and First American, to have made crossings on all 5 Great Lakes.

 After being informed of the arriving swimmer, a notable crowd of holiday makers gathered at the finish.

-On the beach, Liz was presented with a painting by Jeffrey (Red) George who is a local Ojibway artist whose paintings hand in places from the UK to Australia, with many in both Canada and the USA.
+On the beach, Liz was presented with a Sweat Lodge painting by Jeffrey (Red) George who is a local Ojibway artist whose paintings hand in places from the UK to Australia, with many in both Canada and the USA.
+The Sweat Lodge image is depicted in the animated gif of the Huron swim.

 The start and feeling of the darkness hours are well covered in another YouTube video.